Rutgers University: 21st century

 In 2013, Rutgers changed part of its alma mater, "On the Banks of the Old Raritan."
 Where the lyrics had stated, "My father sent me to old Rutgers, and resolved that I should be a man," now they state, "From far and near we came to Rutgers, and resolved to learn all that we can."
 The song for the Camden campus "On the Banks of the Old Delaware" are lyrically similar aside from the river name.

 In 2016, Rutgers celebrated its 250th anniversary.
 On May 15, President Barack Obama became the first sitting president to speak at the university's commencement.
 The university held a variety of celebrations, academic programs, and commemorative events which culminated on the 250th anniversary date, November 10, 2016.

 In November 2016, Rutgers released research findings that revealed: "an untold history of some of the institution's founders as slave owners and the displacement of the Native Americans who once occupied land that was later transferred to the college."

 In January 2020, Jonathan Holloway made history as the first African American and person of color to be named president of Rutgers.
 On April 9, 2023, three unions voted to go on the first strike by academics in the university's 257-year history.
 Classes and research were suspended for a week.
-Five months later, in September, the university's faculty senate voted "no confidence" in Holloway; in addition to issues related to the strikes, the motion also cited Halloway's decision to dismiss the chancellor of the university's Newark campus and his proposal to merge the university's two medical schools.
+Five months later, in September, the university's faculty senate voted "no confidence" in Holloway; in addition to issues related to the strikes, the motion also cited Holloway's decision to dismiss the chancellor of the university's Newark campus and his proposal to merge the university's two medical schools.

+In May 2026, Rutgers School of Engineering cancelled its May 15, 2026 graduation speech by businessman and alumnus Rami Elghandour after several students complained of his critical social media posts "focused on Israel".
+The school withdrew Elghandour's invitation to speak after it was "informed that some graduating students would not attend their graduation ceremony due to concerns about the invited speaker’s social media posts."
+In a statement, Elghandour called the decision "heartbreaking and disappointing."
+On May 12, 2026, the Rutgers University Senate formally censured Alberto Cuitiño, School of Engineering dean for rescinding Elghandour's invitation to speak.